sharadregoti/tyk-docs/tyk-docs/content/frequently-asked-questions.md

         parent: "FAQ"
 ---

-This section lists commonly asked questions or frequently encountered issues and how to resolve them.
+This section lists commonly asked questions or frequently encountered issues and explains how to resolve them.